FleekHQ/fleek-docs/docs/hosting/ens-domain.md

 If the domain is using the old ENS resolver, you will be prompted to migrate to the latest resolver.
 By clicking on the `Migrate` button, you will be redirected to the [ENS Dashboard](https://app.ens.domains) to complete the migration.

-Finally, clicking on the `Set Fleek as controller` button, will trigger a modal to connect an Ethereum web3 provider, such as [metamask](https://metamask.io/).
-If using metamask, a popup will appear asking to connect.
+Finally, clicking on the `Set Fleek as controller` button will trigger a modal to connect an Ethereum web3 provider, such as [Metamask](https://metamask.io/).
+If using Metamask, a popup will appear asking to connect.
 After, another popup will appear to accept the Ethereum transaction to set Fleek as controller.

 ![](imgs/ens4.png)